Day by Day Itinerary

 Next, you will visit the Roman city of Hierapolis, which is not located not on earth or rock, but on solid limestone layers formed by limestone water that flowed for centuries over this raised level plateau.
 The name means “sacred city”, and according to Stephanus of Byzantium, the city was given this name because of a large number of temples it contained.

 After that, you will visit the ruins of the necropolis and the Roman Baths.
 Continue to Aphrodisias and after lunch visit to this ancient Greco – Roman city, dedicated to the Goddess of Love Aphrodite.
-Departure for Kusadasi.
-Dinner and overnight.
+Departure for Kusadası and then to Izmir for your flight to Istanbul.

-Departure in the morning and visit the House of Virgin Mary, where she spent the last days of her life.
+Drive to Meryemana and visit House of Virgin Mary where she spent the last days of her life.
 Authenticated by Pope Paul VI in 1967, the cottage is a place of pilgrimage for many believers.

 The ancient city of Ephesus was an important centre for early Christianity.
 In the book of Revelation, Ephesus was one of the seven churches addressed by Christ in a vision.
 It is here that you will find the Temple of Artemis, considered to be one of the Seven Wonders of the Ancient World.